 Courses

 Title Тур Hrs/wk СР

 Entrepreneurial Finance (AAU) (L302) 9) Lecture 5 5

 Module Responsible IN

 Admission Requirements lone

 Recommended Previous one

 Knowledge

 Educational Objectives fter taking part successfully, students have reached the following learning results

 Professional Competence

 Knowledge L EARNING OBJECTIVES KNOWLEDGE

 Т he objective is that the student after the module possesses the necessary knowledge e on:

 how to conduct comprehensive evaluation of a new venture, valuation method ls, the purpose and chall lenges of performi

 evaluation.

 challenges of financing entrepre neurial growth companies and sources of finan cial resources.

 understanding the financial aspe ects of entrepreneurship, the stages of a start-u ip development, exit stra itegies.

-c KILLS
+c SKILLS

-the module possesses the necessary skills in:
+The objective is that the student after the module possesses the necessary skills in:

+evaluating venture opportunities and navigating the funding process from the perspective of both an entrepreneur an

 • • • • • es and navigating the funding process from the he perspective of both a an entrepreneur a

-venture capitalist. anation by eaching IT tools and understand and the impress of sight on -l
+venture capitalist. conducting venture valuation in practice by applying IT tools and understanding the impact of risk and uncertainty on t

-conducting venture valuation in practice by applying IT tools and understanding the impact of risk and uncertainty on t choice of financing.
+conducting venture valuation in choice of financing. practice by applying II tools and understand ng the impact of risk and d uncertainty on t

-making informal financial decisions, strategic planning and structuring deals.
+ons, strategic planning and structuring deals.

 COMPETENCES

 Т he objective is that the student after the module possesses the necessary competen ces in:

-logical thinking, critical analysis entrepreneurial firm. , evaluating and interpreting situations and pro blems that stakeholders might confront in
+logical thinking, critical analysis, evaluating and interpreting situations and problems that stakeholders might confront in ar entrepreneurial firm.

-specific financial planning and financial decision-making needs of entrepreneurial ventures, inc development phase financial and management problems. uding start up a
+specific financial planning and development phase financial an d financial decision-making needs of entrep d management problems. preneurial ventures, incl uding start up a

 e pplying financial models to appraise t he value of a venture or better evaluate the ma arket potential of an oppo ortunity.

 Skills

 Personal Competence

 Social Competence

 Autonomy

 ndependent Study Time 80, Study Tim ne in Lecture 70

 Credit points 5

 Course achievement

 Vritten elaboration

 xamination at Aalborg University

 scale Assignment for the Global Technology and Innovation Ma